-While I was not particularly impressed with the silvered version, the one in black looks very attractive in its understatement.
+While I was not particularly impressed with the silvered version, the one in black looks attractive in its understatement.
 It also seems to be more adequate for the watch, which is proposed as a mild diver, providing it with better contrast and thus making the dial more legible in murky waters.
-The partly skeletonized hour and minute hands, as well as the applied hour markers, are provided with white luminescent substance, although I can’t say anything about the quality of the lume.
+The partly skeletonized hour and minute hands, as well as the applied hour markers, are provided with a white luminescent substance, although I can’t say anything about the quality of the lume.
 I guess, it is not Superluminova.

 Pricing & Availability